NIS2 in Germany: What the Delay in National Implementation Means for Companies & Why Preparation Is Key

 NIS2 requires covered companies to implement risk-based security practices across their entire operations.
 That includes:

-Non-compliance comes with teeth: up to €10 million or 2% of global turnover, whichever is higher.
+Administrative fines may reach up to €10 million or 2% of global annual turnover, whichever is higher.
 Unlike previous regimes, NIS2 also makes it possible to sanction executives personally.
 For many German companies, especially in the Mittelstand, this is the first time they’re being pulled into EU-wide cyber regulation.

 The Current Situation in Germany